MaxiB0nng/Adusta/README.md

 - A modern browser that supports HTML5 Canvas.

 ## How to Play
-1. Open the `index.html` file in your browser.
+1.
-2. Use the controls to move, aim, and fire at your opponent.
+4. Use the controls to move, aim, and fire at your opponent.
-3. Destroy the opposing tank before your health runs out!
+5. Destroy the opposing tank before your health runs out!

 ## Credits
 This project was created as a school assignment to apply mathematical concepts in a fun and interactive way.